Your cart is currently empty!

 JS: “What do you mean by the importance of inheritance?”

-I think that in this historical moment all of us our needed to save the planet.
+I think that in this historical moment all of us are needed to save the planet.
 That means facing our connections to past wrongs, but also claiming the resources and teachings and above all the stories that can help us move forward.
 What inheritance can we claim that is generative, not destructive?

 My publisher wrote me “For Canadians, it is hard to face the skeletons in our closets.”
 As a white person I am part of colonialism, and I need to tease out the threads of this, understand the damage I inherit but also the possibilities.
 I have my father’s documentaries, his dramas and my grandmother’s books and essays about immigrants and justice.
 I have my mother’s passionate caring.
 I have Icelandic stories about how to live, about what is alive in trees and rivers and lakes, about independence from colonizers.
 Tim Lilburn says that many of us with European heritage feel restlessness and rootlessness because of our detachment from Western wisdom traditions that could teach us how to live “undivided from one’s earth.”
 He says this happened to our ancestors long before they left Europe.